dlnorgaard/ffrsam/README.md

 Access to a Wave Server for data source is required.

-Additioanlly, for the ffRSAM program, Docker and Docker Compose is required.
+Additionally, for the ffRSAM program, Docker and Docker Compose is required.

 - https://www.docker.com/
 - https://docs.docker.com/get-docker/
 - https://docs.docker.com/compose/install/

+Podman and podman-compose will work as an alternative to Docker.

 This application is meant to run on a centralized server so the website can be accessed by everyone in the observatory.
 It needs to run continuously to process new data so it is not suitable for desktop installation.